haimbilia/BuyHub/readme.txt

     => 057304 - Admin: An error message is not correct while adding the same Badges name => 057228 - Admin and Seller: Suggestion to give some indication regarding the "Display Time Slots After Order [Hours]", where it will be used?
-    => 057256 - on promotion add page time picker not coming
+    => 057256 - on promotion add page time picker not coming => 057269 - Seller: Text is not correct on the "Requests" section

 New Features:
     => Admin shipped products listing page